 I am sitting in hot Florida, actively trying to convince myself that cooler fall temperatures are coming.
 For me, nothing says fall more than roasted root vegetables and savory herbs.
 Tonight I made this delicious Roasted Pork Loin recipe from The Barefoot Contessa.
-She has the absolute best recipes; I just more of them were REID friendly.
+She has the absolute best recipes; I just adjust them to make them low-glutamate friendly.
 Good news, with the few minor tweaks I’ve listed below, this one is!
 Yes, I know many choose to avoid pork, and I understand why, but one of the most challenging and most important lessons we’ve learned in this journey is to avoid getting too restrictive with diet.
 The more whole foods we removed, the more reactive we got.
 Variety is key.
 Side note: this recipe is a great crowd pleaser!

 4 cloves Garlic (minced)